tayloraswift/swiftxml/readme.md

 **Lightweight XML parsing in *pure* Swift 4.
 No Foundation.
 No dependencies.**

+SwiftXML is an event-driven XML parser intended to replace the Foundation (`NS`)`XMLParser` class.
+SwiftXML works on Linux.
 SwiftXML doesn’t wrap anything.
 It parses XML directly, character by character.
 And the API is simple and easy to use:

 ```swift
 protocol XMLParser